turingtech-vip/Face-Recognition-SDK/README.md

-# Face-Recognition-SDK     99.8% on LFW
+# Face-Recognition-SDK     99.8% on LFW  (Android / Windows)

 Robust and high accurate Face Recognition SDKs for Android and Windows  (Color & Infrared)